michaeljsteel/NumBAT/docs/source/install.rst

 |NUMBAT| has been developed and tested on Ubuntu 23.04 with the following
 package versions: Python 3.11.4, Numpy 1.24.2, Arpack-NG, Suitesparse 7.1.0,
-and Gmsh 4.8.4.  |NUMBAT| also depends on the BLAS and LAPACK libraries.
+and Gmsh 4.8.4.  |NUMBAT| also depends on the BLAS and :eq: libraries.
 We strongly recommend linking |NUMBAT| against optimised versions, such as the MKL library provided in the  free Intel OneAPI library.